Why Information Security and Privacy?

 The Master of Science in Information Security and Privacy (ISP) is the nation’s premiere professional degree program for those seeking employment or advancement in management or executive roles in information security and privacy.
 The Center for Identity joined with The University of Texas School of Information (ranked among the Top 5 in the U.S.) to offer this unique interdisciplinary program bringing together law, public policy, communications, technology and the social sciences.
 The MS ISP delivers a 360-degree perspective of information security and privacy not available through existing programs in cybersecurity and information assurance.

-- Study in-person or online via synchronous remote learning (there are no in-person requirements for this program, though students can choose a mix of online and in-person if they wish)
+Study in-person on the UT Austin campus, or online via synchronous remote learning.
+There are no in-person requirements for this program, and students can choose to attend either online or in-person on any given class weekend.

 Who Should Apply

-All classes are offered online or in-person, and meet one weekend per month (Fridays and Saturdays 8am-5pm) for 21 months.
+The 21-month program provides the opportunity to pursue a master’s degree while working full-time, and graduates receive the same UT graduate degree as those awarded by the traditional, full-time graduate programs.
+Classes meet one weekend per month (Friday + Saturday 8am-5pm) and can be taken online or in-person.
 For students who choose to attend in person, classes are held at the University's campus in Austin, one of the fastest-growing cities in the country and a meeting place for business, technology and entrepreneurial leaders.
 Online students attend classes simultaneously via a convenient web conferencing application.

 Utilizing the interdisciplinary excellence of the School of Information in particular and The University of Texas at Austin as a whole, the subject matter expertise of the Center for Identity, and the leadership of Center and iSchool partners, the program provides a 360-degree perspective on information security and privacy that is not available through existing programs in cybersecurity and information assurance.